What is Imperialism: Introduction, Examples and MCQs - Class 8

 Leading industrialized countries established colonies in Asia and Africa.
 Some of these countries were:

-The European powers began to scramble for expanding their economic and political empire.
+The European powers began to scramble to expand their economic and political empire.
 Rivalries between nations were not just for colonies but for colonial trade and trade routes.
 These rivalries created suspicion, tension, and wars, which finally culminated in the First World War.

 Leave your comment